jpsbali/KafkaCluster/README.md

     docker-compose down

-2. Use the following command to open up KadDrop
+2. Use the following command to open up KafDrop

     http://localhost:9000/